MarcoDorantes/XlsxCommand/README.md

 Tabular Writer Service   Win32OwnProcess   Stopped
 ```

-### 10. Read data rows with some null Excel cells from an Excel XLSX Worksheet.
+### 10. Read data rows of cells with some null values from an Excel XLSX Worksheet.
 This example reads the header row and the last three data rows from the first tab (by default if `TabName` parameter is not specified) of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of `System.Management.Automation.PSCustomObject` to the PowerShell Pipeline per row of cells.
-The values of the properties are string representations of the cells in the row; in this example, some of those string values are null:
+The values of the properties are string representations of each cell value in the row; in this example, some of those string values are null:
 ```
 Import-Module XlsxCommand